aherbert/gdsc-smlm/docs/fitting_plugins.rst

        *   ``Intensity (width=av.precision)``: Plot a Gaussian at the centre of each spot using the configured image precision for the standard deviation and the signal intensity for the height.
        *   ``Fit error``: Use the fitting error for each spot.
        *   ``Z position``: Use the fit z-position for each spot.
 This is primitive support for 3D data.
 Use the ``3D Results Viewer`` (section :numref:`%s <results_plugins:3D Results Viewer>`) for existing 3D datasets.
+       *   ``ID``: Use the ID for each spot.
+IDs may be assigned by clustering analysis to group localisations.

        The ``...`` button allows the available image options to be configured.